Metatarsal Stress Fractures (long bones of the foot)

 What is a Metatarsal Fracture?

 Metatarsal fracture is a break in one of the long bones of your foot that connect the ankle to the toe.
-It is a common foot injury that requires careful assessment and management depending on the type and position of the fracture.
+It is a common foot injury among those with an active lifestyle, and it requires careful assessment and management depending on the type and position of the fracture.
+Call our clinic in Gold Coast or Brisbane if you are experiencing metatarsal pain and symptoms like difficulty walking, swelling, bruising, or tenderness in your foot.

 Types of Metatarsal Fractures

-Base of 5th metatarsal fractures tend to be treated well with non-surgical treatment such as protected weight-bearing, that is avoiding pressure through the front of the foot.
-They tend to not heal well and take longer to heal if repetitive pressure is applied (through walking or “weight bearing”).
-Sometimes these fractures extend into the joint where the fifth metatarsal joins onto the adjacent bones (either the fourth metatarsal or cuboid bone).
+5th metatarsal fractures can often be managed with non-surgical treatment such as protected weight-bearing, that is avoiding pressure through the front of the foot.
+They can take longer to heal if repetitive pressure is applied (through walking or “weight bearing”).
+Sometimes these fractures extend into the joint where the fifth metatarsal joins onto the adjacent bones (either the 4th metatarsal or cuboid bone).
 Fractures into the joint (intra-articular fractures) that are displaced often require surgery.
 However most occur through the base of the metatarsal not through the joint.
 Sometimes a CT scan is performed to check if the fracture extends into the joint.

-Other metatarsal fractures include fractures of the proximal 4th, 3rd and 2nd metatarsals.
-These fractures often need to be checked for underlying ligament injuries with an MRI scan or CT scan (a “Lis-Franc injury) which can sometimes go unnoticed and often requires surgery with problems down the track if healing doesn’t occur appropriately.
+Proximal 4th, 3rd and 2nd metatarsal fractures often need to be checked for underlying ligament injuries with an MRI scan or CT scan.
+A Lisfranc injury can sometimes go unnoticed and may require surgery with problems down the track if it doesn’t heal appropriately.

-Stress fractures of the distal end of the metatarsals, especially the 2nd and 3rd metatarsals causes pain in the front of the foot and these often don’t show up on an x-ray.
-They often require an MRI or bone scan to be diagnosed.
-These can occur from repetitive walking, running or from bone issues.
-These fractures require non-surgical treatment with protected weight bearing and take much longer to heal the “acute” fractures.
-Stress fractures require surveillance over many months and strict avoidance of pressure through the front of the foot, as well as cessation of smoking (or vaping) which prevents healing.
+Distal fractures of the 2nd and 3rd metatarsals occur from repetitive walking, running or from bone issues, and cause pain in the front of the foot.
+They seldom show up on an x-ray, and usually require an MRI or bone scan to be diagnosed.
+These fractures require non-surgical treatment with protected weight bearing.
+Acute metatarsal stress fractures take much longer to heal and can require months of monitoring and strict avoidance of pressure through the front of the foot.

-As most metatarsal fractures can be managed without surgery, the choice of immobilisation and protected weight bearing depends on the fracture location and pattern and include:
+Most metatarsal stress fractures can be managed with non-invasive treatments like immobilisation or protected weight bearing depending on the fracture location and pattern.

 - Post-operative shoe with rigid sole (looks like a sandal)